approov/quickstart-android-java-okhttp/SECRET-PROTECTION.md

 ```
 approov pin -setManagedTrustRoots on
 ```
+> Note that this command requires an [admin role](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 This ensures connections may only use official certificates, and blocks the use of self signed certificates that might be used by a Man-in-the-Middle (MitM) attacker.